-Margaret Nimmo Crowe is our Policy Director and is the coordinator of the Campaign for Children’s Mental Health.
+Margaret Nimmo Crowe is our Acting Executive Director and is the coordinator of the Campaign for Children’s Mental Health.
 Previously, Margaret worked for Voices from 2000 through 2004, leading the organization’s advocacy efforts in children’s health, particularly mental health.
 As a result of her efforts on behalf of Virginia’s children and families, Margaret was awarded the Joseph V. Gartlan Award, given by the Virginia Association of Community Services Boards.

 In her time away from Voices, Margaret served as the chairperson of the volunteer Board of Directors of the Richmond Behavioral Health Authority and as a member of the Child and Adolescent Task Force of the Chief Justice’s Commission on Mental Health Law Reform.